Asymptotic and finite-sample properties of estimators based on stochastic gradients: Appendix: Additional experiments

 \subsection{Experiments with machine learning algorithms}

 In this section we perform additional experiments with related methods from the machine learning literature.
-We focus on averaged implicit SGD \eqref{def:aisgd}, which was shown to achieve optimality under suitable conditions, because most machine learning methods are also designed to achieve optimality (also known linear convergence rate), in the context of maximum-likelihood (or maximum a-posteriori) computation with a finite data set.
+We focus on averaged implicit SGD defined in Eq.~(14) of the main paper, which was shown to be optimal under suitable conditions, because most machine learning methods are also designed to achieve optimality in the context of maximum-likelihood (or maximum a-posteriori) computation with a finite data set.
 In summary, our experiments include the following procedures: